Launceston And The Tamar Valley

 Follow the South Esk River from Launceston’s famous Cataract Gorge to the historic Duck Reach power station.
 Work on the Duck Reach Power Station began in 1855 but it wasn't until 1895 that the turbines began to power the new electric streetlights.
 The station was destroyed by floods in 1929 and rebuilt the following year.
 It continued to operate until 1956.
 Today an interpretation centre provides a history of the station.
 5-hour return walk (3 km one way).
-Supervise children, hazardous cliffs, unprotected track edges, flowing waters.
+Supervise children, hazardous cliffs, unprotected track edges, and flowing waters.

 Tamar Island Wetlands - Launceston

 Just a 10-minute drive from the heart of Launceston, you can walk through wetlands and across a river channel to the 7-hectare Tamar Island.
 For the company, you’ll have pelicans, swans, cormorants and numerous other bird species as well as frogs, dragonflies and lizards.
 The wetlands centre has displays and information.
 5-hour return walk.
 4 km return.
 Supervise children and tidal waters.